1. Docs

 Packaging Components

 Once you’ve authored a Pulumi component, you will probably want to package and distribute it so others can use it.
-This guide covers three different approaches to packaging components, each with different trade-offs for distribution, versioning, and discoverability.
+This guide covers three ways of packaging a component, each with different trade-offs for distribution, versioning, and discoverability.

 Choosing a packaging approach